 This Make Something Edmonton project aims to co-create images that re-imagine our place in this river valley.

-The 2025 images recognize the natural beauty and wildlife of our river valley.
+The 2025 images were designed to recognize the natural wildlife in our river valley.

 I absolutely love this image and what the Magpie reperesents.
 The image is eye catching and quite stunning.
 Hiy Hiy